-- July 18, 2018: Warning – agressive harbour seal in the Canoe Islets area
+July 18, 2018: Warning – aggressive harbour seal in the Canoe Islets area

 BC Parks has received a report of a harbour seal attacking a group of four sea kayakers in the vicinity of Canoe Islets (just to the West of Cedar Island).
 Though harbour seal attacks do occur, this is not seen as typical behaviour, but does happen from time to time.

 All visitors to Broughton Archipelago area should be mindful of this event.
 Larger group sizes may be advantageous.
 Department of Fisheries and Oceans (DFO) recommends you move away slowly at the first sign of disturbance or agitation.
 If the animal starts to stare, fidget or dive into the water, you’re too close.
 For emergencies involving marine animals, please contact DFO 1 800 465-4336.

 Broughton Archipelago Park, B.C.’s largest marine park, consists of a wonderful collection of dozens of undeveloped islands and islets situated at the mouth of Knight Inlet on the west side of Queen Charlotte Strait near the north end of Vancouver Island.

 Established in 1992, Broughton Archipelago Park offers excellent boating, kayaking and wildlife viewing opportunities.
 A multitude of islands provides park visitors sheltered waters and anchorages with a backdrop of the magnificent coastal mountains to the east and the waters of Queen Charlotte Strait to the west.
 These islands have been utilized by First Nation peoples for generations and there is ample evidence of their extensive use of the area.
 Kayakers and boaters can easily “discover” white midden beaches, culturally modified trees, clam “terraces” and even a petroglyph while exploring the park.